The Safe Investment Choice in Your 401(k) Plan

 A Low-Risk Option for Your 401(k)

 Stable value is considered a low-risk investment choice.
 Someone who is quite conservative might choose it for all of their money, whereas people who are concerned about stock market volatility might choose it for a portion of their money.
-It is a particularly appropriate choice for those who are within five years of their anticipated retirement date since it can provide a fixed income with greater returns than money market funds.
+It may be a particularly appropriate choice for those who are within five years of their anticipated retirement date since it can provide a fixed income with greater returns than money market funds.

 A Good Pick for Those Near Retirement

-Let’s assume you are three years away from retiring.
+For example, let’s assume you are three years away from retiring.
 You have put together a retirement income plan that shows you that you will need to withdraw $30,000 in your first year of retirement.

 If you invest that $30,000 in stable value now, you know it will be available to you when you need it.
 If the market is down between now and retirement, so what?
 You know the amount you need to withdraw is secure in a stable investment choice.